Key Takeaways

 No longer a slam dunk for renters, but Bilt’s strong transfer partners make the program worth watching

-- Bilt now has three credit cards, all with points transferable to partners that rival, or even outshine, Chase
+- Bilt now has three credit cards, all with points transferable to the best collection of partners in the hobby

 - You can earn points for both rent and mortgage, but you'll have to put a significant amount of other monthly spend on the card to earn it